Emil Botta: Main productive period

+The Shakespearean expressionist

 Scholar Eugen Simion contends that young Botta was mainly a "musical" and "clear" poet of romantic extraction, having overall "nothing to do with surrealism".
 He proposes however that Botta, with his "taste for the theatrical and the macabre", was more a modernist than a romantic—and that his love poetry, built on romantic elements, became less conventional with its hints about love as "slavery".
 Such modernism was always toned down by his imports from neo-romantic traditionalism, or directly from folklore—the elegy, often modeled directly on the ancestral doine and venting Botta's enthusiasm for nature, became an increasingly dominant form of expression, "corroding into [his] solipsism".
 Pe-o gură de rai, described by Durnea as "one of the great Romanian poetry books", is not just uncharacteristically religious, but also intentionally patriotic—Botta's poetic self embraces figures from Romanian history (he speaks as Gelou, Bărbat, Michael the Brave, Horea, and Avram Iancu).
 The resulting volume, "with a more pronounced national note" and a love of Eminescu that "turns into a cult", incorporates distinct influences from one of Botta's traditionalist contemporaries, Lucian Blaga.

 Botta never allowed himself to be fully incorporated by the traditionalist school.
 As Crohmălniceanu informs, Pe-o gură de rai is more than anything linked to Shakespeare, with folkloric creatures merely appearing as localized stand-ins for Shakespearean sylphs; Botta also adds a recurring motif of his own, using the blackbird as his symbolic beast in his "personal mythology" (throughout his career, he was unusually discreet about the reason for this selection).
 The same characteristic is analyzed by Simion, who writes that Botta's imports from "folk mythology" are "suffocated in the aesthete's clichés". Ștefănescu similarly cautions that Botta never became a "traditionalist in spirit", but merely embraced folklore as his "aesthete's fancy."
 The resulting pieces celebrate the colossal dark forest, personified as a monstrous Briareus ("that thousand-armed titan"), whose contemplation attenuates one's failures and anguish: